 Ok, I want to get my Private Pilot License!
 You will need to obtain a FAA Medical Certificate.
 This is a routine medical exam given by a Doctor certified by the Federal Aviation Administration (FAA) to perform these examinations.
 This exam will ensure you are medically qualified to fly an airplane.
-This certificate is also your Student Pilot License!

 What else is required?
 Homeland Security and Transportation Security Administration (TSA) regulations require all students engaging in flight training must show proof of U.S. citizenship.
 Before the first flight lesson, students must provide a government issued photo I.D.
 AND one of the following: an original or certified copy of Certificate of Birth or a current U.S. Passport.
-These documents will photocopied kept on file for five years per TSA regulations.
-If you are not an U.S. citizen, you may receive flight training but there are additional steps to take to become eligible.
+These documents will be photocopied and kept on file for five years per TSA regulations.
+If you are not a U.S. citizen, you may receive flight training but there are additional steps to take to become eligible.

+How difficult is it?
+The average student takes between 50-70 hours to reach the Private Pilot proficiency level.
+Is there a way to get there with less?
+Students that fly 2-3 times a week and study between lessons spend a lot less money and can get their license within 3-6 months.
 After you and your instructor decide you are ready, you will meet with an FAA-designated examiner for an oral and flight exam.
 Your aeronautical knowledge and proficiency will be rigorously tested by a Designated Pilot Examiner (DPE) but your extensive flight and ground training will fully prepare you to ace your check ride and in turn, help you earn your pilot’s certificate.

 A preview of our current Application can be found here: